 Are you visiting Japan soon, but still undecided on what to buy in Japan?
+What snacks can I bring back from Japan?
 Don’t worry as you are not the only one who has this problem.
 The fact you are here reading this post, you probably started to do some research online… Fret not and congrats for landing here, because this post has all you’ll need to help you with your shopping decision.
-Let me share the complete list of the top 10 things I think everyone can consider buying when they visit Japan.
+Let me share the complete list of the top x things I think everyone can consider buying when they visit Japan.

 - 1 Matcha Products